OctopusDeploy/blog/blog/2020-08/how-secure-is-octopus-deploy-anyway/index.md

 > _**Certificates don’t make you secure**, but our aim is for the process of attaining one to help affirm our worthiness of your trust and help us to improve our security along the way._

 We recognize that security is not a state; it is a lifestyle choice.
-I personally think being able to answer the question “What is your security posture?” in common language that other businesses can interpret, has a lot of value.
+I personally think being able to answer the question “What is your security posture?” in common language that other businesses can interpret has a lot of value.

 It forces us to think about our security in a more holistic way.
-Certification will give us a well trodden roadmap for analyzing our current position and making further improvements, but it will also force us to think about risk management in a more systematic way.
+Certification will give us a well-trodden roadmap for analyzing our current position and making further improvements, but it will also force us to think about risk management in a more systematic way.

 ## Over to you